KamikidFu/UoW-COMP104/README.md

 # UoW-COMP104/COMPX102

-Welcome to my repo of COMP104 (OR `COMPX102` as new paper code but not sure if this repo covered all).
+Welcome to my repo of COMP104 - Introduction to Computer Science 2 (OR `COMPX102` as new paper code but not sure if this repo covered all).
 This paper is taught at [University of Waikato](https://www.waikato.ac.nz/).
 This repo recorded all my work for this paper.